By the Mirellé Team - Your trusted source for curated nail inspiration and expert beauty guidance.

 Quick Answer: Almond and oval shapes photograph best for weddings.
 They elongate fingers and look elegant with rings.
 Avoid extreme shapes like stiletto that can distract from your ring or look dated in photos years later.

-Your nail shape affects how your ring photographs, how your hands look in portraits, and honestly?
-How comfortable you'll be signing your marriage license and cutting cake.
+Your nail shape affects how your ring photographs, how your hands look in portraits, and how comfortable you'll be signing your marriage license and cutting cake.

-Almond: My #1 recommendation for brides.
+Almond: The #1 recommendation from nail artists for brides.
 It's feminine, elongates your fingers, and makes your ring the focal point.
 Not too dramatic, not too boring.
-Just right.
 This shape works with literally any dress style and never looks dated in photos.

 Oval: Perfect if you want something softer than almond.
-Great for shorter nails or if you do a lot of typing (wedding planning emails, anyone?).
+Great for shorter nails or if you do a lot of typing.
 Photographs beautifully and feels very natural.
+Nail experts at Modern Gents recommend this for its timeless elegance.

 Square: Classic and timeless, but can look a bit harsh in some wedding photos.
 If you love square nails, go for "soft square" where the corners are slightly rounded.
 It's a better compromise.

-Stiletto: Listen...
-I'm not gonna tell you not to get stilettos for your wedding.
-But I've seen brides struggle to put on their dress, hold their bouquet, and even hug people comfortably.
+Stiletto: Multiple brides shared on forums that they struggled to put on their dress, hold their bouquet, and even hug people comfortably with stiletto nails.
 Plus, they can look really dated in photos 10 years from now.
-Just something to think about.

 Round: Understated and comfortable, but won't photograph as dramatically.
 Good choice if you have naturally short nails and don't want extensions.

-Pro tip from someone who's been there: Bring your engagement ring to your trial appointment.
-You need to see how the shape looks WITH your ring, not just on bare hands.
+Pro tip from nail professionals: Bring your engagement ring to your trial appointment.
+You need to see how the shape looks with your ring, not just on bare hands.

 Choosing Colors Based on Your Skin Tone